Marijuana Grows Indoors with LEDs 101

 There are growers who will provide 18 hours of light and 6 hours of darkness to their cannabis plants, some use 24 hours of light and zero hours of darkness.
 I personally stick to the 18/6 schedule.
-My feeling is that any living thing needs down time to remain healthy.
+My feeling is that any living thing needs downtime to remain healthy.

 Which option is better?

 This is awkward, there really isn’t a complete answer to this question.
 Some growers like 18/6 and some like 24/0.
 You are going to do alright on either of these schedules so it’s really up to you.
-Running lights 24/0 will likely result in faster vegetative growth when compared to plants on a 18/6 schedule.
+Running lights 24/0 will likely result in faster vegetative growth when compared to plants on an 18/6 schedule.

 If you choose to grow Auto-Flowering plants (ruderalis) then your plants will require an 18/6 light schedule.
 Playing with the light requirements won’t change anything for an auto-flower plant.

-Daily routine for caring for plants in the vegetative stage
+A daily routine for caring for plants in the vegetative stage

-When your plants are in the vegetative stage they are tough and resilient, as well there isn’t a load of work to do to maintain your plants growth.
+When your plants are in the vegetative stage they are tough and resilient, as well there isn’t a load of work to do to maintain your plant’s growth.
 Here are the basics that you’ll need to keep on top of so that your plants flourish.

 Nutrients – Your plants really do not need additional nutrients during the first two or three weeks.
 At that time, you can start to administer nutrients by adding it to your water.
 To start, mix your nutrients at half strength for the first week.
 You can bring the concentration up to full strength after a week of watering with the half strength water/nutrient mix.
 It’s important to check the PH of your water when you mix in your nutrients to make sure that your PH is between 5.8 and 6.2.
-You should also check the PH of your run off water from the bottom of the plant after you water.
+You should also check the PH of your runoff water from the bottom of the plant after you water.

 Provide light – Use your vegetative grow light or setting on your grow lights as directed.
 Be sure that you have your timer setup correctly so that your plants are getting 18 hours of light per day and 6 hours of darkness.
 Be sure to keep your grow lights the recommended distance from your plants.
-To start if you are using LED set them to 18 inches above your plants, if you are using HIP grow lights set them up to be 36 inches away from your plants to start.
+To start if you are using LED set them to 18 inches above your plants if you are using HIP grow lights set them up to be 36 inches away from your plants to start.